PuddletownDesign/Manual/Terminal/README.md

 ### Making directories and files

-`mkdir`
-make new directory
+`mkdir` -make new directory

-`take path/to/directory`

-Makes a new directory in the defined path and moves into it
+`take path/to/directory` - Makes a new directory in the defined path and moves into it

-`tab`

-Makes a new tab from the current directory
+`tab` - Makes a new tab from the current directory

 `touch`
 	create new file within directory